Image of Human Rights Museum with ABCC logo.

 • Students are asked to use their own laptops (one laptop per student) and as such, prebuilt templates are allowed.
 No other electronic devices beyond the four laptops are allowed.

-• Teams will have 3 uninterrupted minutes to present their recommendation to judges using only one executive summary slide (appendices may not be accessed during this time).
-Teams will receive a 1-minute (red card) warning during this time.
+• Judges will be provided with a black and white copy of the one-page brief to read in advance of the discussion.
+Following this, teams will have 3 uninterrupted minutes to present their recommendation to judges using their single summary slide (appendices may not be accessed during this time).
+Teams will receive a 1-minute (red card) warning during this time

 • There are no limits to the number of appendix slides.